Tracking Tokens-Per-Session: The Number Claude Code Hides

 +12/-8after 60k tokens) — the agent is thrashing.
 Interrupt, give it a sharper instruction, or restart with a tighter brief. - Token count climbing fast and diff also large (

-5h:80%+) — switch to/modelSonnet or Haiku for cheap turns, or save the heavy work for after reset.
-Don’t burn Opus tokens on small stuff when you’re near the wall. ctx:%red AND tokens high — the session is over.
-Capture what you have, commit,/clear, start fresh.
+/modelSonnet or Haiku for cheap turns, or save the heavy work for after reset.
+Don’t burn Opus tokens on small stuff when you’re near the wall. - Context near-full AND tokens high — the session is over.
+Capture what you have, commit,

-The single highest-leverage habit: glance at the statusline before sending each turn.
+The single highest-leverage habit: glance at the number before sending each turn.
 Three seconds of friction, catches 90% of runaway sessions.

 What this post does not cover